thestippe/thestippe.github.io/_drafts/statistics/2024-01-22-predictive_checks.md

 This means that our inference is strongly biased by our prior.
-In fact, our posterior predictive is much worst that the one in the old post.
+In fact, our posterior predictive is much worse that the one in the old post.

 ```python
 with pp0: